Estimated reading time: 5 minutes

-Churches are birthed out of a desire to help people discover the transformation that comes from learning, and living life based on biblical principles.
+Churches are birthed out of a desire to help people discover the life-changing transformation that comes from learning, and living life based on Biblical principles.

-Every founding pastor can probably tell you when they first felt this aspiration and how it led them down a path to pioneer a church.
+Every founding pastor can probably tell you when they first felt this aspiration and how it led them down a path to pioneering a church.

 When systems are created, steps to the processes are identified and policies and procedures are birthed.

-Unless these policies and procedures are written down, they are at the mercy of the person performing them to “remember” all the appropriate steps.
+Unless these policies and procedures are written down, the system is at the mercy of the person performing them to “remember” all the appropriate steps.

 1. Articulate Required Steps

-Policies and procedures provide a guide for meeting organizational objectives and help to ensure quality systems and processes support how church is done.
+Policies and procedures provide a guide for meeting ministry objectives and help to ensure quality systems and processes support the way church is done.

-This is achieved by describing the steps that employees and volunteers are to take when delivering a service.
+This guided system is achieved by describing the steps that employees and volunteers are to take when delivering a service.

-This detail helps employees and volunteers understand what is expected of them and takes the guess work out of performing job duties.
+Specific detail helps employees and volunteers understand what is expected of them and takes the guesswork out of performing job duties.

-For example, offering counters should understand the expectation for handling church cash and the steps to sort, count and deposit the offering into the church safe.
+For example, offering counters should understand the expectations for handling church cash and the steps to sort, count, and deposit the offering into the church safe.

-Detailing these procedures help to ensure that all counters handle church offerings the same way.
+Detailing these procedures helps to ensure that all counters handle church offerings the same way.
 And, this consistency in practice helps to secure church funds and guards against any possibility of embezzlement.

 2. Provides Performance Measures

-Procedures can be used to measure how work gets done and assesses if the predetermined steps are followed consistently.
+Procedures can be used to measure how work gets done and assess if the predetermined steps are followed consistently.

-This helps to ensure consistency in how the phone is answered but also provides measures (how often there is a variance) that can be used in the annual performance appraisal.
+This detailed script helps to ensure consistency in how the phone is answered but also provides measures (how often there is variance in practice) that can be used in the annual performance appraisal.

 3. Ensures Process Consistency

-Written procedures help to provide consistency in practice and helps to ensure that all steps are followed and that things are done the same way every time.
+Written procedures help to provide consistency in practice and help to ensure that all steps are followed and that things are done the same way every time.

-When steps get skipped, it creates an inconsistent process that then causes variations in how a service is provided or a task is performed.
+When steps in a process get skipped, it creates an inconsistent process that then causes variations in how a service is provided or a task is performed.

-For example, if the receptionist answers the telephone different every time, it is difficult to ensure a good experience for the caller.
+For example, if the receptionist answers the telephone differently every time, it is difficult to ensure a good experience for the caller.

 Employee and volunteer training is one of the most valuable investments a church can make.